pantrypoints/sp/content/en/research/countries/china/xi/chapter-07f.md

 persisted in opening its doors to construction, transforming itself from a relatively closed economy into an economy that is deeply integrated with the world economy and increasingly open, and has achieved development achievements that have attracted worldwide attention.
-Since the 18th National Congress of the Communist Party of China, in the face of the new era and new situation, the Party Central Committee with Comrade Xi Jinping as the core has accurately judged the general trend of world development, accurately grasped the connotation of comprehensive opening up, persisted in actively participating in and actively promoting the process of economic globalization,
+Since the 18th National Congress of the CCP, in the face of the new era and new situation, the Party Central Committee with Comrade Xi Jinping as the core has accurately judged the general trend of world development, accurately grasped the connotation of comprehensive opening up, persisted in actively participating in and actively promoting the process of economic globalization,